matteo14c/ascanMeth/README.md

 The current version of **aScaMeth** produces 3 files as its main output:

 1. results_D.CpG.csv: results for differential density of CpG.
-This one indicates/reports whether the paternal/maternal haplotypes has an increased number of CpGs w.r.t the other haplotype
+This one indicates/reports whether the paternal/maternal haplotypes has an increased number of CpGs w.r.t the other haplotype;
-2. results_H.CpG.csv: results for differential *5hmC* methylation
+2. results_H.CpG.csv: results for differential *5hmC* methylation;
 3. results_M.CpG.csv: results for differential *5mC* methylation.

 An example can be found in the folder [Link exampleResults]https://github.com/matteo14c/ascanMeth/tree/main/exampleResults.